-Based on our experience of the types of neighbourhood management concerns raised by customers, we have categorised these within two main heading types - noise (non-antisocial behaviour) and environmental issues.
+Based on our experience of the types of neighbourhood management concerns raised by customers, we have categorised these within two main heading types - noise (non-antisocial behaviour) and environmental issues - to demonstrate the types of concerns that can arise between neighbours and within neighbourhoods.
 These are outlined below with some examples of the type of activity we see reported:

 Neighbourhood management issue Examples of activity Noise (Non-antisocial behaviour) Children Playing (e.g., within the property, kicking a ball off a wall).
 Babies/children crying.
 Animals (e.g., birds chirping, dogs barking - within the property, in the garden or on the veranda).
 DIY.
 Domestic Noise (e.g., washing machines, hoovering, walking within the property, flushing toilet, showering, creaky floorboards).
 Musical Instruments.
 Lifts.
 Door/window closing (including common close/stairwell door).
+Intimate relations.
 Environmental Fly Tipping (e.g., rubbish or bulk in a public area).
 Garden Maintenance (e.g., overgrown trees/hedges, rubbish not being put in bins, cutting of grass).
 Litter/Rubbish (e.g., being thrown from property or left in common close/stairwell area, in gardens, being dropped by people (including children), feeding the birds/keeping in veranda, use of other's bins.
 Dog fouling (private place) - (e.g., where this takes place within an individual's garden that isn't a shared space).
 Street Parking (e.g., parking on the street, parking in disabled bays).
-Smells - (e.g., cooking).
+Smells - (e.g., cooking, cannabis).
+Fires/bonfires within garden.

-Noise (non-antisocial behaviour) can often be described as 'living noise' and constitutes activity that would be considered part of everyday life.
-We recognise that this activity can still impact customers and are committed to trying to work with all parties, and where appropriate partners, to find appropriate solutions to noise issues which aren't managed within our ASB policy.
-Similarly, there may be instances where there is no action we can take, as the activity, action or behaviour is considered general living noise and part of everyday life.
+\Please note that drug possession is a criminal offence and should always be reported to Police Scotland as such.
+We deal with convictions of drug dealing under our Antisocial Behaviour Policy.
+The element we are referring to within this policy is in relation to smells attributed with drug use and includes visible drug taking, drug paraphernalia and smells of drugs.
+We are recognising here that we receive reports of the smell associated with cannabis which causes concerns from a neighbourhood management perspective and have therefore included this in the list of concerns identified.
+Noise (non-antisocial behaviour) can often be described as 'living noise' and constitutes activity that can be considered part of everyday life.
+We recognise that this activity can still impact customers and are committed to trying to work with all parties, and where appropriate partners, to find appropriate solutions to noise issues which aren't considered ASB noise or managed within the remit of our ASB policy.
+It is important to note that there may be instances where there is no action we can or should take, as the noise r is considered general living noise and part of everyday life.
+We will always seek to engage with all parties involved in the noise (non-antisocial behaviour) concerns raised to attempt to find the most appropriate solution for all.